4 Building Blocks of an Explainer Video Script That Converts

 • “You’re not sure if your data is secure or scattered”

 Many SaaS videos fail here by using vague claims like “we help businesses grow” or “we make work easier.”
 Be specific about the pain your viewer feels every day.
+This mistake, being too generic in problem definition, is one of several common explainer video mistakes that undermine otherwise well-produced videos.

 If you’re thinking about how to write explainer video script content that works, always start with empathy.
 When the viewer feels seen, they’re more open to what comes next, your solution.